Scroll through the timeline below to find out more about the history and progress of the understanding of Duchenne muscular dystrophy (DMD).

 - Submaximal aerobic activities and stretching to help reduce the risk of contracture and deformity, and minimization of falls to prevent fractures

-  Considerations during the transition from pediatric to adult healthcare should include home accessibility and assistive technology, education and vocational planning, and independent transportation to maintain activities of adulthood.45
+Considerations during the transition from pediatric to adult healthcare should include home accessibility and assistive technology, education and vocational planning, and independent transportation to maintain activities of adulthood.20

-  Patients with DMD are at increased risk of anxiety and depression, especially during points of major care transition:45
+Patients with DMD are at increased risk of anxiety and depression when compared to those without DMD, especially during points of major care transition:20

 - Birnkrant DJ, Bushby K, Bann CM, et al. Lancet Neurol 2018;17(3):251–267.

 - Matthews E, Brassington R, Kuntzer T, et al. Cochrane Database Syst Rev 2016;(5):CD003725.

 - Pichavant C, Aartsma-Rus A, Clemens PR, et al. Mol Ther 2011;19(5):830–840.

 - Meyers TA, Townsend D. Int J Mol Sci 2019;20(17):E4098.

 - Bladen CL, Salgado D, Foncuberta ME, et al. Hum Mutat 2015;36(4):395–402.

 - Kamdar F, Garry DJ.
 J Am Coll Cardiol 2016;67(21):2533–2546.